 Last year she completed a year of advanced study in nursing at the University of Manitoba.

 Succeeding Mrs. Myers as head nurse at Assiniboine is Kenneth E. Hawkins, an English-born male nurse who came to Canada and joined our staff in September, 1962.
-Previously he was a charge nurse at Hawley Hospital in North Devon.
+Previously he was a charge boine Hospital.